 Another similar program I have used is a program by Cliff Wilson called Power Block Periodization and again this focuses on developing strength and hypertrophy in a single week and uses a variety of rep ranges to maximize growth.

 Last but not least I have worked with Mike Zordos as well as Alberto Nunez of 3DMJ who both created customized daily undulating periodized (DUP) training blocks for me.

-Currently I am following my own program and run a training log on the forums here.
+Currently I am working with Alberto Nunez again following a custom program.
+I run a training log on the forums here.

 For a good overall understanding about training I highly suggest watching Eric Helm’s Muscle and Strength Training Pyramid Series.

 “The Best Bodypart Training Split” – by Dr. Mike Israetel via Facebook

 Never in the history of social media did a single post about someone’s training split, or even a conversation about how to train a bodypart go without at least one comment to the tune of “so, what’s the best training split?”
 And that’s a perfectly valid question to ask… of course if there was such a thing, we’d want to know about it!
 Unfortunately, there is no such thing as a “best” training split, even if you zoom in to a specific sport or outcome, like just bodybuilding, just powerlifting, or just general fitness.
 In Point #1 below, I’ll discuss the many (though not all) reasons why a “perfect” split for everyone doesn’t exist, but the good news comes in Point #2 in which I’ll share some guidelines as to how to design the right split for you.
 If you follow them, you won’t be guaranteed the optimal split.
 But you will sure as hell have a split that does two things; works for you and doesn’t totally suck by committing grandiose errors in program design!